izzaiah11/Homework1/README.md

 Cleaned up the p tags so the element appears on one line.

-Changed div class=footer to footer class="footer".
+Changed div class=footer to footer class="footer"x.

 # Changes made to CSS
 Changed .header div to .header nav